Chemist02/Shroom16-Instruction-Set/README.md

 # Shroom16 Instruction Set
 This is a work in progress assembler and virtual machine software package that implements the Shroom16 Instruction Set (an original dialect of assembly).
 It's intended to be used with the Shiitake-16: a fully programmable redstone computer built enteirely in vanilla Minecraft!
-While the project is likely months from completetion, I thought it might be fun to release the code base thus far.
+While the project is likely months from completetion, I thought it might be fun to release the codebase thus far.

 ## Planned Features
 * Fully programmable redstone computer complete with 16 bit registers, an ALU (including multiplcation and division instructions), a kilobyte of data memory, graphics, and an I/O system.